gustavoknudsen/BetterThanCris-Chess-Bot/Readme.md

  - Created by Gustavo Knudsen
  - UCI Protocol Chess Engine
  - Current Version: 2.3
- - Bot was written primarily in C but utilises a few C++ features.
-The source code is in a `.cpp` file but follows C programming conventions and structure.
 ## Features
  **General Features:**
  - UCI Protocol